dotnet/docs/docs/framework/wpf/graphics-multimedia/animation-overview.md

 ## Example: Make an Element Fade In and Out of View
  This example shows how to use a [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] animation to animate the value of a dependency property.
 It uses a <xref:System.Windows.Media.Animation.DoubleAnimation>, which is a type of animation that generates <xref:System.Double> values, to animate the <xref:System.Windows.UIElement.Opacity%2A> property of a <xref:System.Windows.Shapes.Rectangle>.
 As a result, the <xref:System.Windows.Shapes.Rectangle> fades in and out of view.

  The first part of the example creates a <xref:System.Windows.Shapes.Rectangle> element.
-The steps that follow show how to create an animation and apply it to the rectangle's <xref:System.Windows.UIElement.Opacity%2A> property    .
+The steps that follow show how to create an animation and apply it to the rectangle's <xref:System.Windows.UIElement.Opacity%2A> property.

  The following shows how to create a <xref:System.Windows.Shapes.Rectangle> element in a <xref:System.Windows.Controls.StackPanel> in XAML.